Forex Fundamentals 101

 Any large variances from the predictions will cause a large movement.

-Can you see why Forex Fundamentals 101 are the cause of the currency direction in the forex market, and why other Forex Educators on the internet stear well clear.
+Can you see why Forex Fundamentals 101 are the cause of the currency direction in the forex market, and why other Forex Educators on the internet steer well clear of fundamentals.